LuisMiguelMoreno/multisensor-deployment/README.md

 # multisensor-deployment

-Multi-sensor Deployment for indoor surveillance environments with security levels
+This repository contains the code for the paper "*Evolutionary optimization of spatially-distributed multi-sensors placement for indoor surveillance environments with security levels*".
+The goal is to employ meta-heuristics to optimize sensor placement in a surveillance environment.

+## How to run

+## Citing the paper